-The District developed a long-range financial forecasting model.
+In addition to CARSS, the District developed a long-range financial forecasting model.
 This model can determine the optimal capital funding mix, within certain financial constraints, including debt capacity, pay-as-you-go (paygo) or cash funding, as well as federal or other grant funding.
 The model determines the amount of available funding for the 6-year Capital Improvements Plan (CIP) and helps to determine which capital projects the District cannot afford during that timeframe.
-In addition to analyzing available traditional methods of funding, capital projects were also analyzed to determine where the private sector may assist in addressing future infrastructure challenges through non-traditional funding, such as public-private part-nerships.
+In addition to analyzing available traditional methods of funding, capital projects were also analyzed to determine where the private sector may assist in addressing future infrastructure challenges through non-traditional funding, such as public-private partnerships.

-The District can fund roughly \$10.93 billion of its highest-priority capital needs in its FY 2023 - 2028 CIP.
-However, the CARSS analysis identified approximately \$3.54 billion of additional unmet capital needs during that same period, which is approximately \$1 billion lower than was reported in the 2021 report.
-The \$3.54 billion equates to approximately \$591 million per year on average, or roughly 5.5% of the District's FY 2023 Local Fund revenues.
+The District can fund roughly \$10.51 billion of its highest-priority capital needs in its FY 2024-2029 CIP.
+However, the CARSS analysis identified approximately \$3.57 billion of unmet capital needs during that same period, which is slightly higher than reported in the 2022 report.
+The \$3.57 billion equates to approximately \$595 million per year on average, or roughly 5.6% of the District's FY 2024 Local Fund revenues.

-The District has made significant progress in addressing its unmet capital needs and deferred maintenance for several reasons, key amongst them was the District's rapid recovery from the economic contraction caused by the Covid-19 pandemic.
-Additionally, the District received a significant amount of federal funding, a large portion of which will be used to fund capital projects.
+Over the last several years, the District has made significant progress in addressing its unmet capital needs and deferred maintenance for several reasons, key amongst them is the District's rapid recovery from the economic contraction caused by the Covid-19 pandemic.
+Additionally, the District received significant funding from federal COVID relief programs, a large portion of which has and will be used to fund capital projects.